-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available to the State of New York to supplement state and local recovery efforts in the area affected by Hurricane Irene beginning on August 26, 2011, and continuing.
+WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available to the State of New York and ordered federal aid to supplement state and local recovery efforts in the area affected by the remnants of Tropical Storm Lee beginning on September 7, 2011, and continuing.

-The President's action makes federal funding available to affected individuals in Albany, Delaware, Dutchess, Essex, Greene, Schenectady, Schoharie, and Ulster counties.
+The President's action makes federal funding available to affected individuals in the counties of Broome, Chenango, Delaware, Otsego, and Tioga.

 Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured or underinsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures for all counties statewide.

 Philip E. Parr has been named as the Federal Coordinating Officer for Federal recovery operations in the affected area.
 Parr said that damage surveys are continuing in other areas, and additional counties may be designated for assistance after the assessments are fully completed.

 Individuals and business owners who sustained losses in the designated counties can begin applying for assistance by registering online at http://www.disasterassistance.gov, by web enabled mobile device at m.fema.gov or by calling 1-800-621-FEMA (3362).
 Disaster assistance applicants, who have a speech disability or hearing loss and use TTY, should call 1-800-462-7585 directly; for those who use 711 or Video Relay Service (VRS), call 1-800-621-3362.
 The toll-free telephone numbers will operate from 7 a.m. to 10 p.m. (local time) seven days a week until further notice.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.